pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/020-organizing-values-as-list.md

   print(toss_outcomes)
 --- |
   An important thing about coin toss is that there is a sense of _order_ within the outcomes.
 We do want to remember whether the 2nd toss gave us heads or tails.
-And as you would notice from the `print(toss_outcomes)` statement, the list preserves the order or values.
+And as you would notice from the `print(toss_outcomes)` statement, the list preserves the order of values.
 It's a very important thing about lists.

   A list can have values of different types.
 For example, here is a list that mixes up numbers and strings.